advertise

 Zeballos: 54 km (33.5 miles) west

-Things to do around the Mount Washington
+Things to Do Around Mount Washington

 Mount Washington offers a variety of activities for tourists, from challenging climbs to leisurely hikes, all set against a backdrop of stunning natural beauty.